AdarshKotian99/smart-home/README.md

-# Smart-Home is a application where users can buy or rent property [REACT].
+# Smart-Home is a application where users can buy or rent property [React.js].

 [Live Demo](https://adarshkotian99.github.io/smart-home/)